openconfig/featureprofiles/feature/policy_forwarding/GUE/Outer_IPv4/decapsulation/otg_tests/Inner_IP/README.md

 2. GUE Decapsulation related:
     *  Configure an IPv4 static route to GUE decapsulation destination (DECAP-DST) to Null0.
-    *  Have policy TEST-GUE configured that match GUE decapsulation destination and default/non-default GUE UDP port/port-range for the decapsulation.
+    *  Have policy TEST-GUE configured that match GUE decapsulation destination and default/non-default GUE UDP port for the decapsulation.
-       *  If udp port is not configured then the default GUE UDP port will be used (UDP port 6080 for Inner IPv4 and UDP port 6615 for Inner IPv6 traffic).
+       *  If udp port is not configured in the match criteria, then the default GUE UDP port will be used (UDP port 6080 for Inner IPv4 and UDP port 6615 for Inner IPv6 traffic).
     *  Apply the defined policy on the DUT.
     *  Configure static routes for encapsulated traffic destinations IPV4-DST1 and IPV6-DST1 towards ATE Port 2.
     *  Configure static routes for destination IPV4-DST2 and IPV6-DST2 towards ATE Port 2.

 3. Policy-Based Forwarding Related:
-    *  Rule 1: Match GUE traffic with destination DECAP-DST using destination-address-prefix-set and default/non-default GUE UDP port/port-range for decapsulation.
+    *  Rule 1: Match GUE traffic with destination DECAP-DST using destination-address-prefix-set and default/non-default GUE UDP port for decapsulation.
-      * If udp port is not configured then the default GUE UDP port will be used (UDP port 6080 for Inner IPv4 and UDP port 6615 for Inner IPv6 traffic).
+      * If udp port is not configured, then the default GUE UDP port will be used (UDP port 6080 for Inner IPv4 and UDP port 6615 for Inner IPv6 traffic).
     *  Rule 2: Match all other traffic and forward (no decapsulation).
     *  Apply the defined policy on the DUT.